 Easter in the KJV Acts 12:4 CLICK TITLE FOR AUDIO

 One of the supposed “errors” in the King James Bible is the word “Easter” in Acts 12:4.
 The problem stems from the translation of a Greek word.
 The word in Greek is “pascha.”
 This word is translated every time as “Passover” except in this one location.
-So, the critics of the KJV say that translating “pascha” as Easter is a translation error.
+Therefore, the critics of the KJV say that translating “pascha” as Easter is a translation error.

 The truth of the matter is that the critics are wrong and the King James Bible is right.
 And you don’t even have to know Greek to see this.
 If you will check your concordance, you will find that the word “Passover” in the New Testament is always a reference to the night of the 14th day of the first month of the Jewish calendar (Ex.
 12:1-8).
-The seven-day feast that began with the Passover is called “the feast of unleavened bread.”
+The seven-day feast that began with the Passover is “the feast of unleavened bread.”